 - Good Water Quality: taking steps to preserve, and even improve, the quality of available water resources

-- Healthy Status of Important Water-Related Areas: identifying and protecting areas of the watershed that are critical to the health and sustainability of local water resources
+- Important Water-Related Areas: identifying and protecting areas of the watershed that are critical to the health and sustainability of local water resources

 What is the AWS Certification Process?

-To obtain certification, a facility must follow the six-step process depicted below:
+To obtain certification, a facility must follow the five-step process depicted below: